Snowiiii/Pumpkin/docs/config/resource-pack.md

 ## Configuring Resource Pack

 #### `enabled`: Boolean
-Weather a resource pack is enabled or not.
+Whether a resource pack is enabled or not.

 :::code-group
 ```toml [features.toml] {2}